Kausta/react-native-typed-storage/README.md

 Typed Storage for React Native
 - Small wrapper over Async Storage with automatic stringify, parsing
+- Note that this library doesn't get you any type safety, all it does is store objects as string, and return the stored string as object
+- Defaults to JSON for converting between objects and strings, however allows you to use your own converters

 ## :arrow_forward: How to Install